 The process for bringing an exchange visitor to CSU is as follows:

-- The prospective exchange visitor must complete Section A (pages 3-5) of this DS-2019 request packet
+- The prospective exchange visitor must complete the Scholar Form.

-- The department sponsor must complete Section B (pages 6-11)
+- The department sponsor must complete the Department Form.

-- All supporting documents outlined on page 2 of this packet must be included.
+- All supporting documents outlined in this packet must be included.

-- After receiving a completed DS-2019 request packet and all supporting documents, ISSS will process a DS-2019 immigration document, which the visitor can use to apply for a J-1 visa at the U.S. consulate in his/her home country.
+- After receiving a completed J-1 request packet and all supporting documents, ISSS will process a DS-2019 immigration document, which the visitor can use to apply for a J-1 visa at the U.S. consulate in their home country.

-To allow the visitor sufficient time to apply for a visa, it is recommended that ISSS receive the completed request packet a minimum of 8 weeks prior to the requested program start date.
+To allow the visitor sufficient time to apply for a visa, secure housing, and purchase health insurance, ISSS must receive the completed request packet a minimum of 8 weeks prior to the requested program start date.

 The following items must accompany this packet:

-- Proof of payment of the administrative fee (see below)
+- Proof of payment or an account number to charge the administrative fee (see below)